 Extending the mine life

 The current reserve model for Aurizona outlines a 6.5-year mine life based on reserves identified in the Piaba and Boa Esperança pits, along with some satellite pits to the east of the main Piaba deposit.
-Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and is testing high-priority targets that could extend mineralization up to five km to the west of the existing Piaba pit.
+Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and is testing high-priority targets that could extend mineralization to the west of the existing Piaba pit.

 Surface exploration, geophysics and drilling at Aurizona have identified a structurally controlled mineralized corridor that includes the Piaba deposit and continues another five km along strike to the west.
 High-priority drill targets along this mineralized trend include Piaba West and Tatajuba.